This post provides in-depth information on the pharmacy clerk job description, to boost your knowledge of the work they do.

 The pharmacy clerk job description entails the following duties, tasks, and responsibilities:

 - Takes responsibility for the safety of drugs and combines them properly with other labeling media before dispensing or packaging them for transport to the distribution center or store, etc.

 - Prepares drugs and other items for dosing according to orders from physicians, pharmacists, and other health care providers

-- Operates a computerized point-of-sale system and uses other computer systems to enter information into those computers, including pharmacy software programs (e.g., EPISYS)
+- Operates a computerized point-of-sale system and uses other computer systems to enter information into those computers.
+This includes pharmacy software programs (e.g., EPISYS)